-In order to protect the health of all persons involved, please make sure that the recommendations by Robert Koch Institute and the health authorities as well as the Corona Regulations of the state of Baden-Württemberg are observed:
+To protect the health of all persons concerned, please observe the recommendations given by Robert Koch Institute and the health authorities, the valid Occupational Safety Ordinance, the Infection Protection Act, and the Corona Ordinance of the State of Baden-Württemberg:

-One of our new basic standards in Corona times is the compliance with infection protection (distance, small groups, washing hands, sneezing and coughing etiquette) in accordance with the requirements of the Corona Regulations of the State of Baden-Württemberg.
-Depending on the conditions at the workplace, protective measures may therefore be necessary, which you should take in consultation with your contact person (the relevant specialist officer, for example).
-Please note: KIT cannot provide external companies with personal protective equipment.
+One of the basic standards in times of the pandemic is the observation of infection protection requirements (distancing, small groups only, washing hands, cough and sneeze etiquette) in accordance with the Corona Ordinance of the State of Baden-Württemberg.
+Depending on the workplaces, protection measures might be required and must be taken in agreement with your contact person (or the operations commissioner).
+Please note: KIT is not in a position to provide external companies with personal protection equipment.

-- in all workplaces and on all KIT premises as well as on all walkways and in all aisles inside buildings, for example, at doorways and in other entrance areas, in passageways, corridors, stairways, sanitary facilities, pathways at events, in kitchenettes, break rooms, and other venues,
+- in all aisles and pathways, for example in doorways or other entrance areas, in passageways, corridors, stairwells, in sanitary facilities, during events, in kitchenettes, break rooms, and in other meeting areas

 According to the Corona Ordinance of the Ministry of Science, Research, and the Arts of Baden-Württemberg (MWK), face masks must be worn on all walkways and in all aisles within buildings and at events at KIT.

 A medical certificate from your attending physician is required to be exempt from the obligation to wear a face mask.
 Such certificate must clearly state the personal restrictions and consequences of your wearing a face mask.